top of page

 Our policy is to book a series of 5-6 sessions upfront.
 Research tells us that getting off to a strong start with regular appointments helps to maintain consistency and leads to improved outcomes.
 Our psychologists also book out quickly, so pre-booking ensures continued availability.

-Complete client intake
+Complete our client intake

-Client Intake Form: To collect detailed personal and medical information
+• Client information: personal and medical information

-5. Provide referral paperwork (if not already provided by your doctor)
+Referral paperwork (if not already provided by your doctor)

+If you are planning to claim Medicare rebates, we ask that you send your referral paperwork within 3 days of booking.
 If we had been sent your referral as first point of contact, we will have the documention on file ready to go.

 If you had contacted us directly to book:

-Send us your referral via email (password protected email is recommended), or
+• Send us your referral via email (password protected email is recommended), or

-Contact your doctor's office to request that they send the referral to us via fax or secure email.
+• Contact your doctor's office to request that they send the referral to us via fax or secure email.

 If applicable, please forward any relevant supporting documents to assist us in understanding your history and needs.